Electric Picnic: 2015 festival

-Electric Picnic 2015 took place at Stradbally from 4–6 September.
+Electric Picnic 2015 took place at Stradbally from 4 to 6 September.
 The first acts were announced in March 2015.

 There was speculation that the capacity would be raised from the present 42,000 to 47,000 to cater for increased demand.
 The headliners were Sam Smith, Blur, and Florence and the Machine.

 2016 festival

-Electric Picnic 2016 took place on 2–4 September.
+Electric Picnic 2016 took place from 2 to 4 September.
 It was headlined by LCD Soundsystem, Lana Del Rey, The Chemical Brothers, New Order and Noel Gallagher's High Flying Birds.